dmlambea/linux-cougar-500k-drv/README.md

 # Installation and usage

-This driver has been built and tested in Ubuntu Server 18.04 LTS, kernel 4.15.0-23-generic.
-Please refer to DKMS documentation (e.g., https://help.ubuntu.com/community/DKMS) for instructions on how to build a DKMS module for your distribution.
+This driver has been built and tested in Ubuntu Server 18.04 LTS, kernel 4.15.0-23-generic and latest kernel 4.18-rc3.
+Hopefully it will be accepted in mainline kernel.
+Until then, please refer to DKMS documentation (e.g., https://help.ubuntu.com/community/DKMS) for instructions on how to build this code as a DKMS module for your distribution.

+If you use Ubuntu, you may refer to the `releases` folder for a precompiled **.deb** file.

-A Docker container can be used to cleanly compile the module and get a **.deb** file from it.
+Additionally, a Docker container can be used to cleanly compile the module and get a **.deb** file from it.
 The next sections explain how to use the provided Dockerfile to create a build container and how to use it for creating the module install package in **.deb** format.

 ## Create the Docker build image